The Illusion of Fit: Spatially Resolved Assessment of Constitutive Model Validity in Elastography and Physics-Based Inverse Problems: Approximate posterior

-The ELBO $\mathcal{L}(\ve \xi)$ is maximized using Stochastic Variational Inference (SVI), which relies on Monte Carlo estimates and Stochastic Gradient Ascent.
-The reparameterization trick is employed to generate samples from the approximate posterior $\q$.
-Given the structure of $\q$, this process begins by drawing $\z$-samples from $\q(\z)$
+The ELBO $\mathcal{L}(\ve \xi)$ is maximized using Stochastic Gradient Ascent (SGA), which relies on Monte Carlo estimates of the gradient with respect to $\bs{\xi}$.
+To obtain the latter, we employ the reparameterization trick \cite{kingma2013auto}, which, given the structure of $\q$, entails expressing the variables involved as follows: